 - Referrals can come from current and past clients, friends & family, or anyone you’ve helped.
 A source that many overlook is other Virtual Assistants.
 Offer to take on their overflow or tasks they don’t like.
 You can encourage referrals by offering a commission.
 Apply it to the invoice of long-term clients as a discount when you land a client they referred to you, or arrange to trade referrals with freelancers in complimenting fields and pay them directly.

-- Freelancer websites (like Freelancer or Fiverr) can be hit or miss and often payment offered is low.
+- Freelancer websites (like Freelancer) can be hit or miss and often payment offered is low.
 They can get you started, however, and can turn into larger projects or repeated gigs.

 - Job websites can be a great source of leads, now that businesses are jumping on the opportunities offered by the gig economy.
 Indeed is a good place to look for legitimate Virtual Assistant jobs in Canada.
 When searching job databases make sure you also use task or project terms, as well as “remote position” or similar terms.
 You can try classifieds sites like CraigsList, but I’ve found more scams and laughably-low paying jobs on those sites.